What is indirect tax?

 GST is majorly divided into four types: Central Goods and Service Tax (CGST), State Goods and Service Tax (SGST), Integrated Goods and Services Tax (IGST) and Union Territory Goods and Services Tax (UGST).

-Different rates have been prescribed by the GST council from 0%, 5%, 12%, 18% and 28% for different goods and services.
+The GST council has prescribed different rates from 0%, 5%, 12%, 18% and 28% for different goods and services.
 Certain goods have been exempted from the purview of GST taxability.